Technical Overview & Methodology

 Algorithm Steps

-1. 2 stripping (optional): If Strip K-alpha2 is enabled, the Damped Richardson-Lucy algorithm is applied to the raw intensities.
-This separates the doublet based on the wavelength ratio; even the natural shape of the peak base is not preserved this is not important for this program.
+1. 2 stripping (optional): If Strip K-alpha2 is enabled, the Rachinger (1948) correction is applied to the raw intensities.
+Even if the peak base shape is not perfectly preserved, this is unimportant here because only peak positions are used for indexing, and those are highly accurate.

 2. Background subtraction: A rolling-ball style algorithm estimates and removes the background.
-The Radius slider controls the ball radius.
+The Radius slider controls the ball radius in data points.
+A larger radius smooths over broader background humps.

 3. Data smoothing: A Savitzky–Golay filter is applied to the background-subtracted signal to reduce noise while preserving peak shapes.
 The Points slider sets the window width.